Arnache/PNGImg/manual.md

 For non-paletted types the bit detph is given by the variable member `bit_depth`.

 For paletted images, the variable `bit_depth` has another use: the palette and transparency palette can hold up to 256 values.
 If they are sufficiently small, a value of `bit_depth` of n = 4, 2 or 1 can be provided to indicate that the color index take value at most 2^n - 1 = 15, 3 or 1.
-(This allows *packing* of 2, 4 or 8 pixels in a single byte; however, and even though libpng supports dealing with such packed raw formats, *we do not support* this feature in PNGImg.)
+(This allows *packing* of 2, 4 or 8 pixels in a single byte; however, and even though libpng allows dealing with such packed raw formats, *we do not support* this feature in PNGImg.)

 ## Raw format